 However, having everything packed before you live for your trip will save you from forgetting essential things.
-It will allow you to be organized throughout your trip which to be honest is a feel good experience.
-You don’t want to go glamping in a secluded place without your toothbrush or an extra pair of slippers.
-Do you?
+It will also allow you to be organized throughout your trip.

 So what do we really need when going glamping?
 Here’s your ultimate glamping checklist.

 Note that Some glamping sites provide basics things like towels and toiletries.
 But these things aren’t guaranteed.
-And if the owner of the site has not mentioned they’ll be there when you arrive, consider bringing your own.
+If the owner of the site has not mentioned the basics will be provided, consider bringing your own.

 - Flash light

 - Water bottle

 - Cell phone plus charger